 Credit cards aside, there are a lot of other ways to earn miles on everyday purchases.
 Shopping online through the Rapid Rewards mall and dining out at participating Rapid Rewards Dining restaurants will help you earn lots of additional points.

-Shopping through the Southwest Rapid Rewards Shopping Portal is a great way of getting some cashback.
-There are over 1,000 online retailers you can shop from so the options are extensive.
+Shopping through the Southwest Rapid Rewards Shopping Portal is an excellent way of getting some cashback.
+There are over 1,000 online retailers you can shop from, so the options are extensive.